 Upcycled Coffee Grounds and Plastic Bottles

 German sneaker company nat-2 loves proving that you can make classy shoes in innovative ways.
-Its new line uses recycled coffee grounds and plastic bottles to create a luxe material that looks like suede, and it has also made shoes from stone, grass, corn, beans, and other materials.
+Its coffee line uses recycled coffee grounds and plastic bottles to create a luxe material that looks like suede, and it has also made shoes from stone, grass, corn, beans, and other materials.

 — Design Vegan (@designvegan) November 21, 2018